Friend Or Foe

 "Nothing of note, just bla bla bla."

 See, This kind of thing can go on forever without any conclusion.
-Would it not be more interesting if Mr. Brown simply answered with a few tales that he thought odd from the area.
-This might open up Mr. Stewart and make him feel more comfortable divulging what he has been looking into, thus having both men converge on the topic that we are trying to get to in the first place.
-Hey you have some info that will help me out and I’ve dug up some facts that validate theories you may have had regarding your current knowledge of the situation.
-Fantastic, lets work together to figure this out and then die horribly in an old dank cavern somewhere.
-Isn’t that what we all want anyhow, just give them what they want, for better or worse it will make the game interesting.
+Would it not be more interesting if Mr. Brown simply answered with a few tales that he though odd from the area.
+This might open up Mr. Stewart and make him feel more comfortable divulging what he has been looking into, thus having booth men converge on the topic that we are trying to get to in the first place.
+Hey, you have some info that will help me out and I've dug up some facts that validate theories you may have had regarding your current knowledge of the situation.
+Fantastic, let's work together to figure this out and then die horribly in an old dank cavern somewhere.
+Isn't that what we all want anyhow, just give them what they want, for better or worse it will make the game interesting.

 I think too many times we feel that we need to win the game, and we hold back information as if we need to pull our trump cards out later and win the day.
 Well, this is not that type of game.
 The fun is in the journey, not the victory, so why not just spill the beans and let the story take you away.
-The adventure is there, we just need to get it kick started and ride it to our doom.
-We learn from playing so many other games, be it role playing games, card games or board games that we need to be the soul survivor or the victor at the end.
+The adventure is there, we just need to get it kick-started and ride it to our doom.
+We learn from playing so many other games, be it role-playing games, card games or board games that we need to be the sole survivor or the victor at the end.
 Keeping secrets is a big part of many games and so we play as such.
 We want to be the one who has the secret knowledge that tips the scales.
-Well, in Call of Cthulhu the scales are immeasurably tipped against you to start with so what’s the point.
+Well, in Call of Cthulhu the scales are immeasurably tipped against you to start with so what's the point.
 There is no winning, there is only having the best and most interesting death scene.